cishiv/gofigure/README.md

 "CI/CD, but worse"

+// FIXME - Infinite build loop if builds are manually initiated, I know how fix it, but it'll have to wait for now

 This is extremely specific to my setup for the moment.

 My current development environment is using Docker and Minikube, with a custom .sh build script